 Section 25.1 Sick Leave Accrual.
-All employees shall be entitled to Sick Leave With Pay at the rate of four and six hundred fifteen thousandths (4.615) hours per pay period.
-Sick Leave With Pay shall accrue without limitation, with the exception that an employee shall earn the full Sick Leave accrual each pay period only if the employee is in full pay status for the entire period.
-In the event the employee is not in full pay status for the entire pay period, he shall accrue Sick Leave at the rate of fifty-eight thousandths (.058) hours for each one (1) hour in full pay status during the pay period.
-New employees shall be granted a three (3) day Sick Leave "advance" upon the effective date of their appointment.
+All employees will be entitled to Sick Leave with Pay at the rate of four and six hundred fifteen thousandths (4.615) hours per pay period.
+Sick Leave With Pay will accrue without limitation, with the exception that an employee will earn the full Sick Leave accrual each pay period only if the employee is in full pay status for the entire period.
+In the event the employee is not in full pay status for the entire pay period, the employee will accrue Sick Leave at the rate of fifty-eight thousandths (.058) hours for each one (1) hour in full pay status during the pay period.
+New employees will be granted a three (3) day Sick Leave "advance" upon the effective date of their appointment.
 However, no additional Sick Leave will be allowed to accumulate until the end of the third month of employment.

 Section 25.2 Use of Sick Leave.
-Sick Leave with full normal pay shall be granted for the following reasons:
+Sick Leave with full normal pay will be granted for the following reasons:

 - A. Actual illness or disability of the employee; - B. Illness or disability of one or more of the employee's immediate family members, requiring the employee's personal care and attendance.
-Immediate family, for the purpose of this section, is defined as mother, father, spouse, son, daughter, step-son, step-daughter, legal guardian, or someone who stands in place of a parent.
-Bargaining unit members shall be permitted to petition the City Manager for usage of Sick Leave for illness of family members outside the definition of immediate family.
-The parties agree that the City Manager shall evaluate such requests and may, on a case-by-case basis, approve such requests, at his discretion.

-- C. Enforced quarantine of the employee in accordance with community health regulations. - D. Necessary appointments with physicians and dentists. - E. Where injury leave has expired and the employee must be absent from work for an additional period.
+Immediate family, for the purpose of this section, is defined as mother, father, spouse, son, daughter, stepson, step-daughter, legal guardian, adult legally dependent siblings, or someone who stands in Loco Parentis.
+Bargaining unit members will be permitted to petition the City Manager for usage of Sick Leave for illness of family members outside the definition of immediate family.
+The parties agree that the City Manager will evaluate such requests and may, on a case- by-case basis, approve such requests, at their discretion. - C. Enforced quarantine of the employee in accordance with community health regulations. - D. Necessary appointments with physicians and dentists. - E. Where injury leave has expired and the employee must be absent from work for an additional period.

-In order to qualify for Sick Leave payments, the employee must notify his supervisor not later than one-half (1/2) hour before his normal starting time on the first day of absence, unless the circumstances surrounding the absence make such reporting impossible, in which case such report must be made as soon as possible.
+In order to qualify for Sick Leave payments, the employee must notify their supervisor not later than one-half (1/2) hour before their normal starting time on the first day of absence, unless the circumstances surrounding the absence make such reporting impossible, in which case such report must be made as soon as possible.
 Sick Leave for doctor or dentist appointments must be requested forty-eight (48) hours in advance, except in emergency situations.